-what you will see here: Sebastian Stan, Winter Soldier, Tom Hiddleston, Loki, Tony Stark, The Avengers, various Marvel, The Hobbit, Supernatural, True Blood, Harry Potter, Lord of the Rings, Game of Thrones, The Girl With The Dragon Tattoo, The Hunger Games.
+what you will see here: a lot of Marvel, like really a lot of Marvel, Sebastian Stan, Winter Soldier, Tom Hiddleston, Loki, Tony Stark, The Avengers, The Hobbit, Supernatural, Harry Potter, Lord of the Rings, Game of Thrones, The Hunger Games and various other movies and entertainment.

 currently captain of the USS Frostiron and also Stucky.
 I will go down with these ships.